 5 Minute Read

-March is endometriosis awareness month and I’ve partnered with The Center for Innovative GYN Care to help raise awareness about this “invisible” yet incredibly painful disorder.
+March is endometriosis awareness month, and I’ve partnered with The Center for Innovative GYN Care to help raise awareness about this “invisible” yet excruciating disorder.
 As I have been diagnosed with two chronic conditions, polycystic ovarian syndrome (PCOS) and endometriosis, I feel it’s important to share my story.

 This is my infertility journey….